Gracious Vegan Ricotta Cheese

 By the Gracious Vegan

 This creamy concoction tastes rich and delicious.
 It’s definitely a fantastic substitute for dairy ricotta.
 It works well on pizzas, in calzones, in lasagna, and other recipes.
 See my post Vegan Pizza Like You Wouldn’t Believe for many ideas on pizza crusts, sauces, toppings, and cooking tips.
-You can also use this cheese in Mushroom-Ricotta Calzones, Spaghetti Squash with Cashew Ricotta, Spinach, and Peas, and Stuffed Potato Skins.
+You can also use this cheese in Mushroom-Ricotta Calzones, Spaghetti Squash with Cashew Ricotta, and Spinach, and Peas.

 Fun fact: while the word “biscotti” means “twice cooked” (and that’s how biscotti are made — baked first as a loaf, then as individual slices), the word “ricotta” means “re-cooked” (dairy ricotta is made from the whey that is left over when other cheeses are made — the makers use of heat and acid to coagulate whey protein to form curds within the whey solution.
 This vegan version uses cashews and tofu to get that “curd” texture and tastes great.